chid/Daily-Weather/README.md

 ## Disclaimer

-Do whatever you like with this, I wrote it for myself (and writing this readme took longer).
-So it was just a very quick job of sticking together two scripts.
+Do whatever you like with this, I wrote it for myself, so it is just a very quick job of sticking together two scripts.
 Happy to take pull or feature requests